Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Import a new third-party certificate into AWS Identity and Access Management (IAM).
 Export the certificate from IAM.
 Associate the certificate with the ALB and the EC2 instances.
 - [x] Import a new third-party certificate into AWS Certificate Manager (ACM).
 Associate the certificate with the ALB.
 Install the certificate on the EC2 instances.

 ### While securing the connection between a company's VPC and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address 203.0.113.12) to an Amazon EC2 instance (IP address 172.31.16.139).
 The ping command did not return a response.
-The flow log in the VPC showed the following: What action should be performed to allow the ping to work?
+The flow log in the VPC showed the following.
+What action should be performed to allow the ping to work?

 ![Question 118](images/question118.jpg)